 Contrary to popular belief, good social media posts don’t just happen.
-Like a skillfully baked cake, all the elements have to be put together in just the right way to produce a masterpiece.
-Missing just one is the difference between a perfectly risen sponge and a disappointingly deflated mess.
+Like a skilfully baked cake, all the elements have to be put together in just the right way to produce a masterpiece.

 The internet is awash with ‘recipes’ for success and advice on what to think about when writing and publishing social media posts, but what about the things you don’t think about?
 The things that can easily be overlooked but are just as, if not more, important as the carefully prepared text.

 With just a little thought, it’s easy to turn your don’ts into dos: